-Applications for 2014-15 are closed and will open again for application in February 2015.
+Applications for 2014-15 are closed and will open again for application on 1st March 2015.

 Travel Scholarships provide a real opportunity to study practice elsewhere in the UK and/or overseas to enhance patient/user care in the UK.